 If “No,” I must face that fact that either (1) I have no standard for judging the proper functions of government, or (2) I have another standard which I can define.
 Note that (1) in effect endorses majority rule — that is, that might makes right!

 If, however, my answer to b. is “Yes,” and assuming I understand that government relies on force to function, can I, logically or morally, approve of governmental functions that I would be unwilling to enforce personally by using force if necessary?
 Yes? or No?

 This very personal self-assessment may fortify our understanding of the true nature of government.
-But equally important, it should also help us to recognize that governmental acts which we support are really an extension of our own views and actions.
+But equally important, it should also help us to recognise that governmental acts which we support are really an extension of our own views and actions.